Saeedtaia/Saeed_Tai3/README.md

    _Link:_ [View Project](https://saeedtaia.github.io/Weather/)

 - **Game Over**
-  _Description:_ this site used to play or download a game and search in it, technology used html css js with api.
+  _Description:_ This site used to play or download a game and search in it, technology used html css js with api.
   _Link:_ [View Project](https://saeedtaia.github.io/Game-Over/)

 - **YUMMY**
-   _Description:_ this site is aboute famous meals in famous countries, you can know its ingredients and how to madw it.
+   _Description:_ This site is aboute famous meals in famous countries, you can know its ingredients and how to madw it.
    _Link:_ [View Project](https://saeedtaia.github.io/yummy/)